armadaproject/armada-jupyter/docs/design/initial-design.md

 ## Problem Description

-Armada's ability to submit jobs across clusters should be exploited to allow for the submission of per-user JupyterLab pods.
+Armada's ability to submit jobs across clusters should be used to allow for the submission of per-user JupyterLab pods.

 With minimal configuration changes to the Armada executor configuration, a user should be able to submit a JupyterLab pod that is accessible from their browser using a URL that is unique to them.
 This should all be done from one of the Armada Clients.